 |Discloses All Important Terms||No|

 Magothy Payments appears to primarily rely on referrals and networking to advertise its services.
-It does not appear to use telemarketing or a team of independently contracted sales agents, but it may use both sales methods to some degree.
+It employs W-2 and 1099 sales agents but requires its 1099 sales agents to comply with the company’s pricing guidelines.
 We are currently unable to locate any Magothy Payments complaints that accuse the company of nondisclosure or misrepresentation.
 In fact, there are a large number of positive testimonials about the company’s honesty and transparency.

 Magothy Payments prominently advertises that it offers interchange-plus pricing and does not enforce long-term contracts or early termination fees.
 The company’s owner has reinforced those claims by testifying in support of legislation in the state of Maryland that would outlaw liquidated damages clauses, cap merchant cancellation fees at $99, and impose fines on processors that debit from merchants’ bank accounts later than 60 days after cancellation.
 Although the most recent version of the bill did not get signed into law, the changes sought would have established clear protections for merchants.
 Mr. Rice’s testimony can be seen here.
 In combination with the lack of complaints and large number of positive merchant reviews, this is a strong indication that Magothy Payments is committed to fair dealing and honest sales practices.

 Magothy Payments Marketing Example